Demonstrating scalable randomized benchmarking of universal gate sets: Introduction

 In this paper we introduce and demonstrate a simple and scalable technique for RB of a broad class of universal gate sets.
 Our technique uses a novel kind of \emph{randomized mirror circuits}, shown in Fig.~\ref{fig:1} (a), and advances on a recently introduced method---\emph{mirror} RB (MRB)---that enables scalable RB of Clifford gates \cite{proctor2021scalable}.
-Our randomized mirror circuits use a layer-by-layer inversion structure that enables classically efficient circuit construction and prediction of that circuit's error-free output.
-Furthermore, randomized mirror circuits do not contain the exponentially large subroutines used in other RB methods, which enables MRB of even hundreds or thousands of qubits.
-To perform MRB on universal gate sets, we run randomized mirror circuits of varied depths ($d$) and compute their mean \emph{observed polarization} \cite{proctor2021scalable}, a quantity that is closely related to success probability.
+Mirror circuits \cite{proctor2020measuring, proctor2021scalable, Flammia2021-dn} use a layer-by-layer inversion structure that enables classically efficient circuit construction and prediction of that circuit's error-free output.
+The idea of layer-by-layer inversion was explored in the earliest work on RB \cite{emerson2005scalable, emerson2007symmetrized}, and recently it was shown that the addition of Pauli frame randomization \cite{knill2005quantum} to Clifford mirror circuits enables reliable error rate estimation \cite{proctor2020measuring, proctor2021scalable, Flammia2021-dn}.
+The randomized mirror circuits we introduce here combine layer-by-layer inversion with a form of randomized compilation \cite{wallman2015noise} to enable reliable and efficient RB of universal gate sets.
+MRB on universal gate sets consists of running randomized mirror circuits of varied depths and computing their mean \emph{observed polarization} \cite{proctor2021scalable}, a quantity that is closely related to success probability.
 The mean observed polarization versus circuit depth is fit to an exponential decay, as shown in Fig.~\ref{fig:1} (b).
 As in standard RB, the estimated decay rate is then simply rescaled to estimate the average error rate of $n$-qubit layers.
-MRB therefore preserves the core strengths and simplicity of standard RB and XEB, while avoiding the classical simulation and compilation roadblocks that have prevented scalable and efficient RB of universal layer sets.
+MRB therefore preserves the core strengths and simplicity of standard RB and XEB, while avoiding the classical simulation and compilation roadblocks that have prevented scalable and efficient RB of universal gate sets.